Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 ==============

 .. warning::
-    Unfortunately, Pyomo expression trees are not composed of Python objects from a single class hierarchy.
-There are fundamental design constraints (referenced below) that impact the form of Pyomo expression trees.
+    Pyomo expression trees are not composed of Python objects from a single class hierarchy.
+Consequently, Pyomo relies on duck typing to ensure that valid expression trees are created.

-Most Pyomo expression trees have the following form:
+Most Pyomo expression trees have the following form

-#.
-Interior nodes are objects that inherit from the :class:`ExpressionBase <pyomo.core.expr.current.ExpressionBase>` class.
+1. Interior nodes are objects that inherit from the :class:`ExpressionBase <pyomo.core.expr.current.ExpressionBase>` class.
+These objects typically have one or more child nodes.
+Linear expression nodes do not have child nodes, but they are treated as interior nodes in the expression tree because they references other leaf nodes.

-#.
-Leaf nodes are numeric values, parameter components and variable components, which represent the *inputs* to the expresion.
+2. Leaf nodes are numeric values, parameter components and variable components, which represent the *inputs* to the expresion.

 Expression Classes
 ------------------